praguna/praguna.github.io/_pages/about.md

 Work experience
 ======
 * July 2023 - Present: Senior SDE
-   * Mai Labs | Remote
+   * Mai Labs | Hyderabad
 ===
  Startup at IIITH-CIE, I currently work as the team lead for an real-time analytics team focused on blockchain transactions.
 My responsibilities encompass flagging suspicious activities, maintaining an event-driven pipeline, managing data-stores, tracking relevant metrics, and visualizing transaction data to provide valuable insights.

 * August 2022 - March 2023: Graduate Intern
   * Intel | Bangalore, India
 ===
-In a remote internship, contributed to Habana Pytorch's software stack for enabling eager mode Deep learning training and inference on Habana's accelerators.
+Contributed to Intel Habana Pytorch's software stack for enabling eager mode Deep learning training and inference on Habana's accelerators.
 The role included rewriting custom torch-ops to the graph compiler's frontend, where a few core tensor operators were implemented and added to the custom torch plugin.
 Along with the torch-ops, a few composite kernels and visualization-debug tools for the compiled torch-graph were developed.

 * Nov 2021- Nov 2023: Research Associate